neoforged/Documentation/docs/resources/server/enchantments/index.md

       }
     ]
   }
-  // The effects that this enchantment provides as a map of Enchantment Effect Components.
 }
 ```

+### Enchantment Costs
+The `max_cost` and `min_cost` fields specify boundaries for which enchantment cost values can be used to choose this enchantment during enchantment table operation.
+The amount of cost that the table can generate is influenced by (wip)

 ## Enchantment Effect Components
 Enchantment Effect Components are specially-registered [Data Components] that determine how an enchantment functions.
 The type of the component defines its effect, while the data it contains is used to inform or modify that effect.
 For instance, the `minecraft:damage` component modifies the damage that a weapon deals by an amount determined by its data.